B3hnamR/BenBot/README.md

 - Inline, button-only navigation for users and administrators (no free-form text needed).
 - OxaPay crypto checkout with configurable currencies, lifetimes, and automatic status sync.
 - Membership enforcement layer that checks required channels and can be toggled per demand.
+- Support desk spam guard with configurable rate limits and automatic user notifications on resolution.
 - Modular product, order, and settings models designed for extension.
 - Structured logging, async database access, and Docker-first deployment.